 Future Career Opportunities

+Our M.A. graduates work in numerous industries in Arkansas and across the country.
+Many of our graduates go into careers in leadership and management.
 To support your career development, we will aid you in connecting with our diverse alumni network.
-Our MA graduates work in numerous industries in Arkansas and across the country.
-Many of our graduates go into careers in leadership and management.
-Students use our degree for moving into various corporate leadership roles as changes agents, both inside organizations and within their communities.
+Students use our degree for moving into various corporate leadership roles as change agents, both inside organizations and within their communities.
 Others excel in public relations, fundraising, consulting, and government.
 Overall, we see our grads start or extend their careers working for local or national corporations, nonprofit organizations, universities, state government agencies, and more!

 Nonprofit Management Certificate – Equips executives, directors, and managers of nonprofit organizations with the tools they need to succeed, as well as students interested in the nonprofit sector.
 This program requires in-person coursework.

-Human Resources and Organizational Communication Certificate – Gain specialized knowledge of effective interpersonal communication practices to human resource functions and contexts.
+Human Resources and Organizational Communication Certificate – Gain specialized knowledge of effective interpersonal communication practices to apply to human resource functions and contexts.
 This program requires in person coursework.

 Learning Outcomes and Goals